vvo2/The-Big-Picture/README.md

 2D graphics accelerated, java code in motion view Flying throught the universe of java code.

-Current State:
-Lots of things to Do before any actual codes pushes.
+Current State: planning out the reference and notes, no actual code yet